Lahardane: Culture

-Titanic Village
+Titanic connection

 Addergoole parish suffered the largest proportionate loss for any locality probably in the world when the RMS Titanic sank in 1912.
 The 'Addergoole Fourteen' boarded the ship at Queenstown (Cobh).
 Three survived the disaster.
 There is a plaque in St Patrick's Church, Lahardane to the memory of the fourteen, as well as a memorial garden filled with sculptures to honour their memory.

-Fair Day
+Fair day

-The history of the Lahardane Fair goes back to around 1900.
-It was a traditional Harvest Festival, as was practised in the West of Ireland at the time, and it was always held on 15 August, a feast day and religious holiday.
-At that time, it was noted for its tradition in which local farmers hired younger labourers, and was sometimes known as the 'Hiring Fair'.
+The history of the Lahardane fair goes back to around 1900.
+It was a traditional harvest festival, as was practised in the West of Ireland at the time, and it was always held on 15 August, a feast day and religious holiday.
+At that time, it was noted for its tradition in which local farmers hired younger labourers, and was sometimes known as the 'hiring fair'.
 This tradition died out in the 1920s, and it became a traditional day for the sale of cattle and sheep.
 This situation prevailed into the 1970s.
-Later, the Lahardane Parents Council decided to revive the Fair Day, and kept tradition with 15 August (resisting the temptation to move it to the nearest weekend).
+Later, the Lahardane Parents Council decided to revive the event, and kept tradition with 15 August (resisting the temptation to move it to the nearest weekend).
 It now runs as a fundraising event for the local national (primary) school.